I-Blitz/ImadB/index.md

 Welcome on my personal page.
-I am Badda Imad, a last year engineering student at Sup Galilée enrolled in MACS, applied maths and computer science
+I am Badda Imad, a last year engineering student at Sup Galilée enrolled in MACS, applied maths and computer science.
+I am currently looking for an internship in Market Finance / Data Science for a duration of 6 months, starting from March 2022 and

 Personal projects, CV, research reports and surveys are available below.